CZ-NIC/pyoidc/doc/examples/rp.rst

 #.
 Edit the conf.py
     #.
 The most important attributes are BASE and PORT

-Note: RP3 contains a example of CLIENTS which is a list of known OPs with their behaviour, `read more here <https://github.com/rohe/pyoidc/blob/master/oidc_example/rp3/README>`_
+Note: The RP3 configuration file contains a example of CLIENTS which is a list of known OPs with their behaviour, `read more here <https://github.com/rohe/pyoidc/blob/master/oidc_example/rp3/README>`_

 Run RP3:
 ********